FAQ

 Chimera offers two styles of grids, rigid metal honeycomb and Lighttools® Fabric Egg Crate grids.

 Metal honeycomb grids are a rigid design with a solid aluminum frame and metal honeycomb cells.
 Compared to fabric grids, they are thinner in depth and offer a sharper edge of cutoff to the light than fabric grids.
-They also attach via the front velcro of the lightbank, and are available in30, 60, and 90 degree beam angles.
+They also attach via the front Hook and Loop of the Lightbank, and are available in 30, 60, and 90 degree beam angles.

 To protect the grid, metal honeycombs include a durable wooden transport case for shipping, which is available across most carriers (UPS, FedEx, DHL) on all levels of trains time.